Operation Eagle Eye (United States): Methods

-Psychological deterrence was a significant aspect of the OEE efforts.
+Psychological deterrence was a significant aspect of the operation's efforts.
 The Republican strategy attempted to discourage illegitimate voters from committing fraud by simply creating the appearance that they were being watched.
 It was for this reason that RNC leaders also encouraged poll watchers to bring cameras.

-Political Legacy of Operation Eagle Eye (1970s - Present)
+Aftermath and legacy

 In 1964, the Republican, Barry Goldwater suffered a stunning defeat.
 And although President Johnson won the election by a wide margin, out of Operation Eagle Eye emerged a frightening concept:"Some of the methods employed by Eagle Eye became part of the modus operandi of subsequent Republican campaigns.
 These include challenging of Democratic voters at polls without cause, humiliation of uneducated voters, efforts to slow down voting in Democratic precincts, special targeting of minority, low-income neighborhoods for challenges and developing an attitude among ballot security teams that encourages stereotyping low-income and minority voters as venal and stupid."After Operation Eagle Eye, literacy tests were challenged by the state of Arizona and the federal government instituted a ban on the requirement.

-The Operation's Enduring Legacy

 The footprint for OEE has endured for decades and the effects are still felt to this day.
 At the time OEE was launched, immigration was not a prominent issue because Latinos in Arizona "knew their place".
 Now immigration has taken a larger role in politics and discourages minorities from voting in border states.
 Similar OEE tactics are still being employed against Latinos in fear of deportation.

 As of February 2014, there were 31 states with laws requiring some form of identification at the polls, while others are still pending court challenges.
 Instead of mobilizing voters, the Republican South has led a new charge for restrictive voting laws in response to changing demographics, and ideological shifts among the party.
 In addition to Operation Eagle Eye style voter suppression, voter caging, intimidation and dissemination of false voting information, the new Republican party has also had to respond to recent allegations of gerrymandering.